zaqks/md2pdf-ai/README.md

 # md2pdf-ai

-A modern Markdown to PDF converter that offers live preview, syntax highlighting, PDF export, local storage for file persistence, and an AI assistant to help edit content.
+A modern Markdown to PDF converter with live preview, syntax highlighting, PDF export, cloud storage for easy document sharing, media storage for seamless image and file management, and an AI assistant to help edit content.

 <img src="docs/banner.png" width=100%>